sensethenlove/get-form-entries/README.md

 * Converts `<input name="foo" value="bar" />` into `{ foo: 'bar' }`
 * Converts `<input name="image" />` into `{ image: File }`
 * Converts `<input name="images" multiple />` into `{ images: File[] }`
+* If the input support multiple but only 1 file is uploaded => `{ image: File }`
+* An array is used for a response value only if multiple files share the same form name (example below)

 ### ☯️ Install